ArlingtonMA/arlingtonma.info/docs/_newsorgs/objectivejournalism_org.md

 identifier: objectivejournalism_org
 title: The Objective
 commonName: Objective, The
-legalName: Institute for Nonprofit News
+legalName: Institute for Nonprofit News - fiscal host
 description: The Objective is a nonprofit publication examining systems of power and inequity in journalism.
 website: https://objectivejournalism.org/